 The survey instrument was offered electronically on the Web and promoted via the agency's database of email addresses.
 The request for survey participation was emailed to each email address in our database.
-The survey was in the field from January to March, 2022.
+The survey was in the field in March and April, 2024.

 The survey was hosted on a third-party survey Web site.
 Data were collected electronically.
 Responses to open-ended questions were reviewed on an individual basis and include suggestions for areas of improvement and change for the agency.
-Those responses will inform agency staff greatly throughout the strategic planning process.
-The questions in the survey are based on statutory requirements, and the survey was intentionally kept as brief as possible in recognition of the disruption caused by the ongoing pandemic.
+Those responses will inform agency staff during the strategic planning process.
+The questions in the survey are based on statutory requirements, and the survey was intentionally kept as brief as possible to encourage completion without taking our stakeholders' time.

-Analysis of the Findings
+Content of the Survey